 2 seasoned raw filets on a baking sheet.

-Sear the Steaks: In an oven-safe skillet, heat 2 tablespoons of vegetable oil over high heat until it lightly smokes.
-Add the filet mignon steaks and sear for 3 minutes on each side until browned.
-Turn the heat off and add 2 sprigs of fresh thyme, 2 cloves of garlic, and 2 tablespoons of unsalted butter.
+Sear the steaks: Using an oven-safe skillet, heat 2 tbsp vegetable oil over high heat until it smokes ever so lightly.
+Add the steaks and sear for 3 minutes on each side until they are browned.
+Turn the heat off and add 2 sprigs fresh thyme, 2 cloves garlic, and 2 tbsp unsalted butter.

-Bake the Steaks: Transfer the skillet to the preheated oven and roast for about 10 minutes for medium-rare or adjust the time based on your desired doneness (135°F for medium-rare, 145°F for medium).
-Flip halfway through.
-Remove the steaks from the oven when the internal temperature is 10°F below your target, as it will rise during the rest.
+Bake the steaks: Transfer the skillet to the preheated oven and roast the steaks for about 10 minutes for medium-rare or adjust the time based on your desired doneness (135°F for medium-rare, 145°F for medium).
+Flip the steaks halfway through.
+Remove them from the oven when the internal temperature is 10°F below your target, as it will rise during the rest.

 2 filets on a cutting board, one with a meat probe sticking out.